 Instructions

 - In a small blender or food processor, puree the fresh strawberries.
+If you prefer no seeds in your strawberry puree, you can strain it to remove the seeds.
+Set aside.

 - Preheat the oven to 350F degrees and adjust oven rack to the middle position.
 Line a muffin pan with 6 cupcake liners.